Components of a chemical hygiene plan

 This includes the location and accessibility of the CHP and chemical reference materials including safety data sheets (SDSs), the symptoms and signs of chemical exposure, permissible exposure limits (PELs) for OSHA regulated chemicals, and recommended exposure limits for hazardous substances without an OSHA standard.

-Additionally, employers are responsible for training employees in all of these areas.
+Additionally, employers are responsible for training employees in all these areas.

 Medical consultation and examinations

-Details of when and how medical consultations and examinations are to be conducted will be described in the CHP.
-Employers are to offer no-cost medical consults and exams when workers are exposed to concentrations above the PELs or if a spill creates the possibility of exposure.
+In this section, provide details of when and how you will conduct medical consultations and examinations.
+Employers are to offer no-cost medical consultations and exams when workers are exposed to concentrations above the PELs or if a spill creates the possibility of exposure.

 When employees are working with extremely hazardous substances, including select carcinogens, reproductive toxins, and substances with acute toxicity, additional protection for working with these types of chemicals should be provided.